 Children’s Product Recalls

 - Ikea recalled 37,000 Calypso lamps because the glass shade can detach and fall, posing impact and laceration hazards.
-Ikea recalled millions of defective dressers, posing tip-over risks.
+Ikea recalled millions of dresser accident, posing tip-over risks.

 - CFMOTO recalled 5,300 all-terrain off-highway vehicles because the fuel hose can crack, causing fuel to leak and pose a fire hazard